 Telling the story of the first African woman to win the Nobel Peace Prize, this Nelson illustrated picture book shows how one woman can make a difference.
 Kenya-born Wangari Muta Maathai started a grassroots organization to fight against deforestation which has resulted in the planting of more than thirty million trees.
 In addition to being an excellent biography, this book also ties in science subtly as the removal of the trees had caused so many changes in her home country: soil erosion, firewood and shelter material depletion, and filtering water and air.

-This book is illustrated differently as Mr. Nelson mixes his usual oils with printed fabrics to reflect the African culture.
+This book is illustrated differently as Mr. Nelson mixes his usual oils with printed fabrics to reflect the African culture on Kenya.
+See Mama Miti on Amazon.

 Henry’s Freedom Box: A True Story from the Underground Railroad